 Here’s the practical definition that frames everything: AI tools for business automation are software systems that use machine learning, large language models, or rules-based AI to execute repeatable business tasks with minimal human involvement.
-The key word is business – these tools must integrate with your workflows, not just run in isolation.
+The key word is business – these tools must integrate with your workflows, your data, and the team that will live with the process after launch.

 TL;DR: